Mission and Goals

 Pilates School Approval Program (PSAP)The Pilates Method Alliance is an association created in 2001 for the Pilates community.
 Their mission is to create a professional organization which connects instructors, training schools, Pilates studios, and other entities dedicated to the preservation and enrichment of the Joseph Pilates heritage and his exercise method by promoting professional standards of quality.
 In 2017, the Pilates School Approval Program (PSAP) was created.
 This program was develop by the PMA to verify educational standards of Pilates training schools.
 Pilates Network was one of the first schools to successfully complete the rigid evaluation process which examines teaching methodology, repertoire content, theory and practical exams, and administrative procedures.
 Some of the requirements include:

-- The school must use the term “diploma” or “certificate of competency” to describe the completion of study rather than the term “certification” which indicates objective third-party testing (such as the PMA Certification Exam).
+- The school must use the term “diploma” or “certificate of competency” to describe the completion of study rather than the term “certification” which indicates objective third-party testing (such as the National Pilates Certification Program NPCP).

 - The school must offer a 450-hour comprehensive program of study (these hours cannot be completed on-line).